black-signature/frontend-home-task/README.md

 ### Libraries used
 React, Redux, SASS
-Have used container / component pattern and react hooks.
-No redux-thunk / saga used for this project.
+Have used container / component pattern with react hooks.

 ## Folder Structure
 * `actions/` - All the action creators and action types